mfeckie/ember-fountainhead/README.md

-# Ember-fountainhead
+# Ember Fountainhead

-This README outlines the details of collaborating on this Ember addon.
+Ember Fountainhead is an in-app solution for rendering robust documentation for your Ember application's source code.
+Fountainhead uses YUIDoc to render your inline code documentation, with real, working examples of your component code that you can test and see functioning in the context of your docs.

+It Just Works™.

 ## Installation

-* `git clone <repository-url>` this repository
+* `git clone git@github.com:healthsparq/ember-fountainhead.git` this repository
 * `cd ember-fountainhead`
 * `npm install`
 * `bower install`